-Disclaimer: The Indian Veterans Corp (IVC) is a group of cooperatives that aims to provide various services to Ex Servicemen (ESM) to facilitate closure of the last mile gap that is in addition to and also beyond the scope of services of the Govt, such as ECHS, PCDA, SPARSH, AWPO, etc.
+Disclaimer: We are a group of Veterans who intend to provide various services to Ex Servicemen (ESM) by closing the last mile gap that is in addition to and also beyond the scope of services of the Govt, such as ECHS, PCDA, SPARSH, AWPO, etc.

 Note : The above are Paid services required by those who want to save a avoidable visit to the PC to collect CT medicines every month.
 Current Price list for each service is available online.
 Veterans not in need of these services will also benefit by having 2/3 lesser waiting times and quicker turnaround.